 Previous IGS geologists that conducted field studies in the mapping area cataloged their findings in archived records at the IGS.
-That, coupled with shallow and/or exposed bedrock areas identified in the Soil Survey of Des Moines, Henry, and Lee counties, Iowa (Brown, 1983; Seaholm, 1985; and Lockridge, 1979), provided the basis for planning the field activities for this mapping project.
-Geologic reconnaissance of three active quarries and two abandoned quarries were conducted during field activities, as well as 26 bedrock exposures, found mostly along the Skunk River and its tributary creeks.
+That, coupled with shallow and/or exposed bedrock areas identified in the Soil Survey of Henry County, Iowa (Seaholm, 1985), provided the basis for planning the field activities for this mapping project.
+Geologic reconnaissance of three active quarries were conducted during field activities, as well as 15 bedrock exposures, found mostly along the Skunk River and its tributary creeks.